Feeling the heat in Florida’s hot summer? Is your air conditioning unit refusing to blow cool air when you need it most?

 There are a few common reasons why you might be experiencing poor airflow over the evaporator coils:

-• Dirty Evaporator Coil: Without regular maintenance, your evaporator coil will get coated in dirt, grime, dust, and more – blocking the warm air coming in from the house.
-Ice formation and frozen coils may mean that your system needs cleaning.
+- Dirty Evaporator Coil: Without regular maintenance, your evaporator coil will get coated in dirt, grime, dust, and more – blocking the warm air coming in from the house.
+Ice formation and frozen ac pipe may mean that your system needs cleaning.

 Refrigerant Leak